 3. Do we point people to the hope of the gospel?

 Do we teach people that Jesus took our sin upon Himself and that He gives His righteousness to those who trust in Him (Colossians 2:13-14)?
-Do we remind people that God takes sinners and makes them a part of His family (Romand 5:6-8; 8:16-17)?
+Also, do we remind people that God takes sinners and makes them a part of His family (Romand 5:6-8; 8:16-17)?
 Do we share with them about God’s capacity and desire to forgive their sin, no matter what they have done?
 Do we point them to His ability to restore the brokenhearted and to enable us to resist temptation?
 People who are sexually broken need and want hope, and we must meet them with the only source of true hope—the gospel of Jesus Christ.
 Without the gospel, we consign sexual obedience to legalism.

 4. Are we open about the fact that we too struggle with sin?